larq/docs/docs/compute-engine/build_arm.md

 See [here](/compute-engine/inference/) to find out how you can create your own LCE inference binary.

+!!! warning
-NOTE: Although the Raspberry Pi 3 and Raspberry Pi 4 have 64-bit CPUs, the officially supported OS Raspbian for the Raspberry Pi is a 32-bit OS.
+    Although the Raspberry Pi 3 and Raspberry Pi 4 have 64-bit CPUs, the officially supported OS Raspbian for the Raspberry Pi is a 32-bit OS.
 In order to use the optimized 64-bit kernels of LCE on a Raspberry Pi, a 64-bit OS such as [Manjaro](https://manjaro.org/download/#raspberry-pi-4-xfce) should be used.

 ## Cross-compiling LCE with Bazel